 Considered the cultural home of Brisbane, this large public space has something for everyone!
 Located right in the city center, this free attraction is well maintained and aesthetically pleasing.

 For aquatic lovers, there’s a large pool, a sandy man-made beach, and a kids splash zone!
 Take a walk along the riverside rainforest and see colorful lizards, birds, and local vegetation.
 The perfect place for shopping and dining, South Bank is filled with cafes, bars, and restaurants.
+Get this one included in your Brisbane itinerary.

 - Free WIFI